Prohibited Pig Feed (Swill)

 - rendering in accordance with the ‘Australian Standard for the Hygienic Rendering of Animal Products’

-- under jurisdictional permit, cooking processes subject to compliance verification that ensure that an internal temperature of at least 70oC for a minimum of 30 minutes, or equivalent, has been reached
+- under jurisdictional permit, cooking processes subject to compliance verification that ensure that a core temperature of at least 100oC for for a minimum of 30 minutes, or equivalent, has been reached.

 - treatment of cooking oil, which has been used for cooking in Australia, in accordance with the ‘National Standard for Recycling of Used Cooking Fats and Oils intended for Animal Feeds’